Afirestriker/react-concepts-in-action/ReactJS-Tutorial/react-http/README.md

 ## React Tutorial - React and HTTP

-This tutorial is designed to teach you how to make an HTTP request like Get, Post, Put, Delte in React, a JavaScript library for building user interfaces.
+This tutorial is designed to teach you how to make an HTTP request like Get, Post, Put, Delete in React, a JavaScript library for building user interfaces.

 **Steps to create React App:**
 1. Install Node.js and npm.